 - Lottery Number Assignment

-Approximately 250 students receive approval to move off-campus for 2020 and 2021 — a small fraction of the total number that apply.
+Approximately 250 students receive approval to move off-campus for 2020 and 2021 — a fraction of the total number that apply.
 In our effort to keep the process fair and not penalize students who need time to select roommates, Housing Services assigns a random number to each completed application.

 - Fraternity or Sorority Membership